-The Morse code is still widely used for radio communications especially within amateur radio or ham radio circles and it is easy to learn Morse code, especially for sending and receiving for amateur radio.
+The Morse code is still widely used for amateur radio communication as it offers many advantages: it is easy to learn Morse code, especially for sending and receiving for amateur radio.

 Once Morse code has been learned you never forget it and it can be practiced and used for making contacts or QSOs with stations around the globe.

 One of the many advantages of learning Morse code is that even today, it is a very effective form of two way radio communication.
 It enables many contacts to be made with high powered amateur radio equipment as well as allowing low powered ham radio stations to make contacts or QSOs with other ham radio stations all around the globe.